High-Dimensional Non-Convex Landscapes and Gradient Descent Dynamics

 \subsection{The Gaussian orthogonal ensemble}

 One of the most emblematic sets of random matrices is the Gaussian orthogonal ensemble (GOE).
-GOE-matrices are symmetric and defined as:
+Matrices from this ensemble are symmetric and defined as

 with $j_{ij} \sim \mathcal{N}(0, \sigma^2)$.
-In other terms, the off-diagonal elements of $\bm{M}$, $m_{ij}$ with $i>j$ are independent Gaussian random variables with zero mean and variance $\sigma^2/N$ while diagonal elements $m_{ii}$ have twice this variance.
-The probability distribution associated with the GOE ensemble can hence be written
+In other terms, the off-diagonal elements of $\bm{M}$, $m_{ij}$ with $i>j$ are independent Gaussian random variables with zero mean and variance $\sigma^2/N$.
+Diagonal elements $m_{ii}$, on the other hand, have twice this variance.
+The probability distribution associated with the GOE can hence be written

 where $Z$ is the normalization constant of the probability measure.
-From Eq.~\eqref{eq:GOE_measure}, we remark that the probability measure is invariant under orthogonal transformations of the matrix $\bm{M} \rightarrow \bm{O}\tran \bm{M} \bm{O}$ with $\bm{O} \in \mathbb{R}^{N\times N}$ an orthogonal matrix, which explains the name \textit{orthogonal} given to the ensemble.
+The measure defined by Eq.~\eqref{eq:GOE_measure} is invariant under orthogonal transformations of the matrix $\bm{M} \rightarrow \bm{O}\tran \bm{M} \bm{O}$ with $\bm{O} \in \mathbb{R}^{N\times N}$ an orthogonal matrix.
+This invariance explains the name \textit{orthogonal} given to the ensemble.
 In the following, we consider the case $\sigma=1$.